dandykong/nopssdk/README.md

 ## Credits

 - *jason098* (Linux tests and tips)
+- *Ameribear* (Reuploading the latest Nexus Mods version)

 ## Compilation notes

 - **Visual Studio 2022** is required to compile this project
-- **PlayStation PC Runtime** is not included in the source code.
-I have no idea what iArtorias is doing to it.
+- **PlayStation PC Runtime SDK** is not included in the source code.
+I have no idea what iArtorias was doing with it or why it was being redistributed.